ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 ## Requirements

-- The live-reindex feature rely on a `redis` list in order to track the changes made by the processes of your running app during the reindex.
+The live-reindex feature rely on a `redis` list in order to track the changes made by the processes of your running app during the reindex.
 You need to install [redis](http://www.redis.io/download) and the `redis` gem, and/or you may need to add it to your Gemfile.
-- The `:ensure_indices` option (only required when you do a partial reindex) rely on the `flex-backup` gem, so you need to install it (and/or add it to your Gemfile) to enable partial reindexing.

 ## Usage

-Using the live-reindex feature is very easy, but you need to understand the basic about how it works in order to use it properly.
+Using the live-reindex feature is very easy, but you need to understand the basics about how it works in order to use it properly, or you might corrupt your indices {% see 4.6#caveats %}.

 The live reindexing should be the last step of your new deployment, performed just before you swap the old code with the new one.
 It will take care of reindex your data in new index/indices, including the changes being made during the reindexing itself.